alan-turing-institute/synthetic-data-general/documentation/QUiPP.md

 Given a dataset *D*, PrivBayes first constructs a Bayesian network *N* , which (i) provides a succinct model of the correlations among the attributes in *D* and (ii) allows us to approximate the distribution of data in *D* using a set *P* of low-dimensional marginals of *D*.
 After that, PrivBayes injects noise into each marginal in *P* to ensure differential privacy and then uses the noisy marginals and the Bayesian network to construct an approximation of the data distribution in *D*.
-Finally, PrivBayes samples tuples from the approximate distribution to construct a synthetic dataset (description taken from the paper: [PrivBayes: Private Data Release via Bayesian Networks](https://dl.acm.org/doi/10.1145/3134428)).
+Finally, PrivBayes samples tuples from the approximate distribution to construct a synthetic dataset (description taken from the paper [PrivBayes: Private Data Release via Bayesian Networks](https://dl.acm.org/doi/10.1145/3134428)).

 QUiPP uses the PrivBayes implementation within the DataSynthesizer fork found [here](https://github.com/gmingas/DataSynthesizer). in here DataSynthesizer learns a diferentially private Bayesian network capturing the correlation structure between attributes, then draw samples from this model to construct the result dataset.